Things to Ask Yourself Before Selecting a Business Type

 What Happens to the Business If I Am No Longer There?

 If you want the business to continue, form a corporation, or put provisions in your partnership agreement or LLC operating agreement to allow the business to continue without you.
-If you choose a sole proprietorship, the business ends if you leave or die or can no longer run the business.
+If you choose a sole proprietorship, the business ends if you leave, die, or can no longer run the business.

 How Much Control Do I Have?